aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

 Our next step is to create the vlans in the VRF, and assign them to the devices that will carry them.
-|br| We can also use VLAN Aware Bundles if all devices support it *(if you are cross vendor, you might not be able to use bundles)* and we will configure for this lab in a moment.
+|br| We can also use VLAN Aware Bundles if all devices support it *(if you are cross vendor, you might not be able to use bundles)*
+|br| We will configure a VLAN Aware Bundle for this lab in a moment.
 |br| Let’s add ``vlan60`` and ``vlan70``, then configure them.
 Let’s start with ``vlan60``.
 |br| Enter 60 in the VLAN ID field and enter the configuration.
 Let's make a name.
 Let’s call it “PROD” and then set our SVI of **10.60.60.1/24**